-2022 is shaping up to be a massive year for video games.
-Between franchises such as God of War, Gran Turismo, Horizon, Pokemon, and Harry Potter, the PS5, Xbox Series X, Switch, PC, and Stadia have some mammoth titles to host.
-Here’s an extensive look into the biggest games and potential release dates too.
+2022 continues to be a massive year for video games.
+Between franchises such as God of War, Pokemon, and Harry Potter, the PS5, Xbox Series X, Switch, PC, and Stadia have some mammoth titles to host.
+Here’s a look into the biggest games and potential release dates.

-The beginning of 2022 will signal over a year since the PS5, and Xbox Series X took video games to the ninth generation of consoles.
+The start of 2022 signaled over a year since the PS5, and Xbox Series X took video games to the ninth generation of consoles.
 Developers have had plenty of time to chew the fat and harness the power of the consoles to create immense AAA experiences.

-There’s also plenty of mileage left for the Nintendo Switch, and of course, PC, Stadia, and Steam are always on the march.
+There’s also plenty of mileage left for the Nintendo Switch, and of course, PC, Stadia, and Steam are always pushing the envelope.

 PS5, Xbox, Switch, PC, Steam & Stadia video games in 2022

 Call of Duty Modern Warfare 2 release date: October 28

 For the first in almost 20 years, the Call of Duty franchise will be breaking its annual release schedule in 2023.
 This means that players will be stuck with CoD’s 2022 title, Modern Warfare 2 for two years.